Fabien Ourega

 Fabien Ourega (born 7 December 1992) is a French professional footballer who plays as a midfielder for Lithuanian Kauno Žalgiris Club.

 Professional career

 Ourega began his footballing career in the lower division of France, before moving to R.E.
 Virton in 2015.
 Afterwards, he spent a year without a club.
 In 2018 earned a professional contract with Paris FC.
 Ourega made his professional debut with Paris FC in a 0–0 Ligue 2 tie with LB Châteauroux on 19 October 2018.

 On 29 January 2022 Ourega signed for a Lithuanian club FK Žalgiris.

 On 13 February 2023, Ourega signed for Kazakhstan Premier League club Astana.
 On 11 August 2024, Astana announced that they were in progress of terminating the contract of Ourega.
 The following day, 12 August 2024, Astana announced the departure of Ourega by mutual consent.

 Personal life

 Born in France, Ourega is of Ivorian descent.

+His younger brother Dylan Ourega is also a footballer.